tytydraco/yessleep/out/I_was_paid_to_be_a_fake_customer_at_a_dying_mall_Something_strange_is_happening_in_there.md

 I just leaned on the hood of my car, mulling over my options.
 Feeling a bit numb.

-My apartment was about eighteen miles away.
+My apartment was about thirty-five miles away.
 Theoretically walkable.
-But the bigger problem was, I really didn’t know the way. here was a good chance that if I tried walking, I’d end up in the next town over.
+But the bigger problem was, I really didn’t know the way. there was a good chance that if I tried walking, I’d end up in the next town over.
 Especially in the dark.

 Which was something I thankfully didn’t have to risk.